 - It is also possible that your connection cannot handle the bandwidth.
 Try connecting your computer to the network with an ethernet cable and check if the performance is better.

 - We highly recommend using AirServer for Windows 10 Desktop Edition if you are using Windows10.
 It can be downloaded by following the link or by finding it on the Windows Store.

 - Try changing the optimization (under the mirroring tab) to 720p and mirror again.
 If AirServer is projecting on a display that is 1080p (or larger), and mirroring optimization is set for "Any Device - Recommended," then AirServer will automatically negotiate the best possible mirroring resolution for 1080p, which can cause slowness.

 - For even better performance, but lower quality, select the "slow network" option under the mirroring tab.
 Then mirror again.

-- Use iStumbler (Mac) or NetStumbler (PC) to see which WiFi channels are in use around you, then configure your router to use a channel which is free.
-You should preferably also configure your router to only use WiFi-n or WiFi-ac (if supported).
+- Use iStumbler (Mac) or NetStumbler (PC) to see which Wi-Fi channels are in use around you, then configure your router to use a channel that is free.
+You should preferably also configure your router to only use Wi-Fi-n or Wi-Fi-ac (if supported).

 - Make sure the device you want to mirror to AirServer is within sufficient range of your Wi-Fi.